 Visiting hunters can fly direct several days a week into Montevideo from Miami.
 In addition hunters can access Uruguay by a short 20-minute flight from Buenos Aires, which opens up all of the popular carriers that fly into South America.
-From Montevideo hunters will be transferred in a comfortable van for the 4-hour drive to El Fortin.
+From Montevideo hunters will be transferred in a comfortable van for the four hour drive to El Fortin.

 During the duck season hunters can expect temperatures to range from the 40’s to 60’s.
 While rain can be common during the Uruguay winter, showers generally are not long in duration and seldom effect the shooting.